Jahangir: Death

 A lifelong user of opium and wine, Jahangir was frequently ill in the 1620s.
 Jahangir was trying to restore his health by visiting Kashmir and Kabul.
 He went from Kabul to Kashmir but decided to return to Lahore because of a severe cold.

 In 1627 on 29 October, during the journey from Kashmir to Lahore, Jahangir died near Bhimber.
 To embalm and preserve his body, the entrails were removed; these were buried inside Baghsar Fort near Bhimber in Subah of Lahore.
 The body was then conveyed by palanquin to Lahore and was buried in Shahdara Bagh, a suburb of that city.
 His son, Shah Jahan, commissioned his tomb and is today a popular tourist attraction site.
 The tomb site was inscribed on the tentative list for UNESCO World Heritage Site status in 1993.

 Jahangir's death launched a minor succession crisis.
 While Nur Jahan desired her son-in-law, Shahryar Mirza, to take the throne, her brother Abu'l-Hassan Asaf Khan was corresponding with his son-in-law, Prince Khurram to take over the throne.
 To counter Nur Jahan, Abu'l Hassan put Dawar Bakhsh as the puppet ruler and confined Nur Jahan in the Shahdara.
 Upon his arrival in Agra in February 1628, Prince Khurram executed both Shahryar and Dawar and took the regnal name Shah Jahan (Shihab-ud-Din Muhammad Khurram).

 Personal life

 Jahangir was famous for his "Chain of Justice".
 In contemporary paintings, it has been shown as a golden chain with golden bells.
 In his memoir Tuzk-e-Jahangiri, he wrote that he ordered the creation of this chain for his subjects to appeal to the emperor if they were denied justice at any level.

 Jahangir also took interest in public health and medicine.
 After his accession, he passed twelve orders, of which at least two were related to this area.
 The fifth order forbade the manufacturing and sale of rice spirit and any kind of intoxicating drugs, and the tenth order was instrumental in laying the foundation of free hospitals and appointment of physicians in all the cities of his empire.

+Jahangir was known for his fondness in hunting Nilgai.